 This section explores the results to the second research question: opportunities to improve English education.
 Specific opportunities explored in this section include an expansion of offerings, offering more assistance outside of class, increased training for—and collaboration among—faculty, revisiting the scientific writing requirement, customizing the course, and expanding course offerings.
 Expansion of English Communication Offerings: For additional courses to be offered, faculty and student respondents showed different preferences (Fig. 6).
-The faculty respondents preferred subjects. · spoken english classes in chennai Additional courses to be offered according to faculty and students. order of general writing (26 out of 48 respondents, or 54.2%), presentation (52.1%), speaking (27.1%), and pronunciation (18.8%).
+The faculty respondents preferred subjects. · Additional courses to be offered according to faculty and students. order of general writing (26 out of 48 respondents, or 54.2%), presentation (52.1%), speaking (27.1%), and pronunciation (18.8%).
 On the same matter, the student respondents preferred additional courses to be offered in the order of presentation (48 of the 116 respondents, or 77%); general speaking (58%); discussion (37%); pronunciation (29%); technical writing (26%); and general writing (24%).

 IELTS preparation: Power Writing for IELTS Task 2 Writing